Local Adressability with DMM

 Define a Detuning Map

 Section titled “Define a Detuning Map”A DetuningMap associates a set of locations with a set of weights.
-The locations are the trap coordinates to address and the weights \((\epsilon_i)_i\) have to be between 0 and 1.
+The locations are the trap coordinates to address and the weights have to be between 0 and 1.

-trap_coordinates = [(0.0, 0.0), (0.0, 5.0), (5.0, 0.0), (5.0, 5.0)]weights_1 = [1.0, 0.5, 0.5, 0] # between 0 and 1weights_2 = [1.0, 1.0, 1.0, 0] # between 0 and 1The DetuningMap can be defined from a RegisterLayout, a Register or a MappableRegister by using the define_detuning_map method.
+trap_coordinates = [(0.0, 0.0), (0.0, 5.0), (5.0, 0.0), (5.0, 5.0)]weights = [1.0, 0.5, 0.5, 0] # between 0 and 1The DetuningMap can be defined from a RegisterLayout, a Register or a MappableRegister by using the define_detuning_map method.
 All it takes is a mapping between trap/qubit IDs and weights.

-map_reg = MappableRegister(register_layout)det_map_from_map_reg = map_reg.define_detuning_map( {i: weights_1[i] for i in range(4)} # mapping between trap ids and weights)
+map_reg = MappableRegister(register_layout)det_map_from_map_reg = map_reg.define_detuning_map( {i: weights[i] for i in range(4)} # mapping between trap IDs and weights)

-register = Register.from_coordinates( trap_coordinates, center=False, prefix="q")det_map_from_reg = register.define_detuning_map( { f"q{i}": weights_1[i] for i in range(4) } # mapping between qubit ids and weights)
+register = Register.from_coordinates( trap_coordinates, center=False, prefix="q")det_map_from_reg = register.define_detuning_map( { f"q{i}": weights[i] for i in range(4) } # mapping between qubit IDs and weights)

 detuning_map.draw(labels=[0, 1, 2, 3])assert detuning_map == det_map_from_map_regassert detuning_map == det_map_from_reg